-Students whose native language is not English are, on the basis of individual need, scheduled for an ENL class (or classes) to help gain mastery of the English language.
+Students whose native language is not English are, on the basis of individual needs, scheduled for an ENL class (or classes) to help gain mastery of the English language.
 This program is individually designed for each student.
 Independent Study:

-An independent course of study can only be given to seniors if there are no other course options and credit is needed for graduation or a Regents diploma.
+An independent course of study can only be given to seniors for elective courses that are required for graduation or a Regents diploma, and if there are no other options.
 Approval of the teacher, guidance counselor, principal and parent are required.
 Academic Intervention Services (Language Arts, Math, Science and Social Studies): These programs are designed to provide instructional support to any student as determined by the standardized testing, state exams, and/or teacher recommendations.
 Identified students are scheduled for these non-credit programs in addition to their regular course work, and are carefully monitored by a staff member who serves as a liaison to the classroom teacher.
 Enrollment in Academic Intervention Services is not optional.
 Library Media Services:

 The high school library media center is an attractive and inviting facility, which holds a program of instruction to enhance research projects from various curricular studies as well as an appreciation of literature.
-It houses numerous multi-media resources such as books, eBooks, audiobooks, periodicals, DVDs, databases and laptops.
-Within the library media center, the audio/visual room offers the use of many DVDs and media equipment; a computer lab is available for Internet access and word processing.
+It houses numerous multi-media resources such as books, eBooks, audiobooks, periodicals, DVDs, databases and laptops/tablets.
+Within the library media center, the audio/visual room offers the use of many DVDs and media equipment; labs are available for Internet access and word processing.
 The mission of the school library/media center is to support the curriculum and teach students to be knowledgeable digital citizens and life-long learners.
 College Placement Exams: